Menu Search

 August 6th - 9th, 2026

-Origins: Celebrating Trailblazing & Discovery:
+Origins: Celebrating Trailblazing & Discovery

 Our 2026 convention will take place in Portland, Oregon, a destination that represents westward expansion, hopes, and dreams.
 We want to honor origins, the products of imagination, and what has come to life in the hands of trailblazers throughout the world.
 We also want to celebrate the pathways of the flute in America, as we celebrate the semiquincentennial (250th) anniversary of the United States.

 Proposals must be submitted by Wednesday, October 1st at 11:59pm Central US Time.
-The online proposal form will be published no later than September 3rd.

 2026 Program Team: